Lifes-A-Glitch/lifesagltich.github.io/_posts/2022-06-14-Rx30-BIOS-iDRAC.md

   * Must have PC to download firmware (Doesn't matter what Operating System, recommended is Windows)
   * Banana for potassium 🍌

-First, you will want to pull the drivers off of <u>[Dell's Website](https://www.dell.com/support/home/en-us/product-support/product/poweredge-r630/drivers)</u>.
+First, you will want to pull the drivers off of [Dell's Website](https://www.dell.com/support/home/en-us/product-support/product/poweredge-r630/drivers).
 You will specifically be looking for BIOS 2.13.0 and iDRAC version 2.83.83.83.

 ## BIOS